Nerite Snail (Neritina natalensis)

-Nerite snails can lay a lot of eggs in pure freshwater aquariums, but they will not hatch and can only be successful if you keep them in brackish water.
+Nerite snails can lay many eggs in pure freshwater aquariums, but they will not hatch and can only be successful if you keep them in salty (brackish) water.

-Successful breeding is more probable with a group of 5 Nerite snails or more; this makes it more feasible that the group will contain both males and females.
+Successful breeding is more probable with 5 Nerite snails or more; this makes it more feasible that the group will contain both males and females.